-A typical Multi F system consists of an outdoor unit (ODU), refrigerant piping, and two to four indoor units (IDUs).
-The standard wall-mounted units described in this manual are one of the types of IDUs that can be connected to a Multi F system.
+A typical Multi F system consists of an outdoor unit (ODU), refrigerant piping, and two (2) to four (4) indoor units (IDUs).
+The Art Cool Mirror wall-mounted units described in this manual are one of the types of IDUs that can be connected to a Multi F system.

-A typical Multi F Max system consists of an ODU, refrigerant piping, one or two branch distribution units (BDU), and two to eight IDUs.
-The standard wall-mounted units described in this manual are one of the types of IDUs that can be connected to a Multi F Max system.
+A typical Multi F Max system consists of an ODU, refrigerant piping, one or two branch distribution units (BDU), and two (2) to eight (8) IDUs.
+The Art Cool Mirror wall-mounted units described in this manual are one of the types of IDUs that can be connected to a Multi F Max system.